WebReflection/html-parsed-element/README.md

 A base custom element class with a reliable `parsedCallback` method and a `parsed` getter.

+It can be used as base class to extend or through its public static `withParsedCallback(Class, name = 'parsed'):Class` method;

 Class born [after discussing why `connectedCallback` is considered harmful](https://github.com/w3c/webcomponents/issues/551#issuecomment-429262811) and how to properly setup any custom element.

 Based off the [contributions](https://github.com/w3c/webcomponents/issues/551#issuecomment-431258689) by [@franktopel](https://github.com/franktopel) and [@irhadkul](https://github.com/irhadkul).